Mrs Veronica Cook

 Ms Alison Swann

 Alison holds a Bachelor of Science (Psychology), a Postgraduate Diploma in Psychology, and a Master of Professional Psychology.
 She is registered with AHPRA and is a registered Medicare Australia Provider.
 Alison began her career in the community sector working with disadvantaged groups and with people experiencing homelessness.
 She has six years’ experience working as a therapist and works with both adults and adolescents.
 Alison is skilled in delivering treatment plans for a range of different mental health problems including: mood and anxiety disorders, substance abuse, complex trauma, and personality disorders.
 She utilises a range of therapeutic models including Dialectical Behaviour Therapy (DBT), Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), and trauma-informed therapies.
 However, Alison ultimately believes in collaborating with her clients to tailor treatment to suit each individual's needs.
 She empowers clients to retake control of their lives and to recognise and address barriers standing in their way.
-Alison consults from both our Moorebank and Campbelltown rooms.
+Alison consults from both our Moorebank and Campbelltown rooms however, is not accepting new referrals as she prepares for maternity leave.

 Ms Sunila Supavadeeprasit